NxPKG/khulnasoft-docs/content/learning-paths/get-started-free/onboarding/check-ssl.md

 layout: learning-unit
 ---

-Once you [add and activate](/learning-paths/get-started-free/onboarding/add-and-activate/) your domain at Cloudflare, you also should check your domain's SSL/TLS certificate is working correctly.
+Once you [add and activate](/learning-paths/get-started-free/onboarding/add-and-activate/) your domain at Khulnasoft, you also should check your domain's SSL/TLS certificate is working correctly.

 {{<details header="What are SSL/TLS certificates?">}}

 SSL/TLS certificates let websites use `https` at the start of the URL (instead of `http`), which is a more secure connection protocol.
 HTTPS is good for website security, user privacy, SEO, and much more.

-For more details on SSL/TLS, refer to the [Learning Center](https://www.cloudflare.com/learning/ssl/what-is-ssl/).
+For more details on SSL/TLS, refer to the [Learning Center](https://www.Khulnasoft.com/learning/ssl/what-is-ssl/).

 {{</details>}}

-By default, Cloudflare issues — and renews — free, unshared, publicly trusted **Universal SSL** certificates to all domains added to and activated on Cloudflare.
+By default, Khulnasoft issues — and renews — free, unshared, publicly trusted **Universal SSL** certificates to all domains added to and activated on Khulnasoft.

 {{<render file="_universal-ssl-enable-full.md" productFolder="ssl">}}